Welcome to the Utah NeuroRobotics Lab Directed by Prof. Jacob A. George.

 Our research seeks to assist and rehabilitate individuals with life-altering neuromuscular impairments (e.g., stroke, spinal cord injury, limb loss).
 Our research links rehabilitation robotics and sensorimotor neural engineering through biologically-inspired artificial intelligence.
 We leverage wearable and implantable brain-machine interfaces to restore and/or enhance human function.

 We are an interdisciplinary lab that is joint between the College of Engineering and the School of Medicine.
 We are affiliated with the Department of Electrical and Computer Engineering, the Department of Physical Medicine & Rehabilitation, the Department of Biomedical Engineering, the Department of Mechanical Engineering, the Center for Neural Interfaces, and the Utah Robotics Center.
 We have with students from a variety of different disciplines: electrical engineering, biomedical engineering, mechanical engineering, civil engineering, computer science, rehabilitation science, and neuroscience, just to name a few!
-Our diverse viewpoints breed innovation, and to this end, we value and respect individuals from all backgrounds.
+Our diverse viewpoints drive innovation, and to this end, we value and respect individuals from all backgrounds.

 If you are interested in volunteering in a research study to test out our cutting-edge technology, please visit our volunteer opportunities page.